ibm-cloud-docs/key-protect/cli-changelog.md

 Be sure to keep your CLI installation up-to-date so that you can use the latest commands and flags that are available for the {{site.data.keyword.keymanagementserviceshort}} CLI plug-in.
 {: tip}

+## CLI version 0.11.1
+{: #cli-changelog-0111}

+Release date (internal): 2025-10-13

+Changes in this [version](/docs/key-protect?topic=key-protect-key-protect-cli-reference) include:

+Addition of the [crypto-unit](/docs/key-protect?topic=key-protect-key-protect-cli-reference#kp-crypto-unit) and [crypto-units](/docs/key-protect?topic=key-protect-key-protect-cli-reference#kp-crypto-units) commands, along with subcommands, that allow for the creation, management, and listing of crypto units for single-tenant {{site.data.keyword.keymanagementserviceshort}}.

 ## CLI version 0.10.2
 {: #cli-changelog-08019024}